-Whether it is because of greed, spite or emotional pain, some people do attempt to keep their spouses from receiving a fair share when a high-asset divorce occurs.
+Whether it is because of greed, spite or emotional pain, some people do attempt to keep their spouses from receiving a fair share when a High-Net worth divorce occurs.
 Some of the ways people try to hide assets include the following.

 - Transferring money to secret bank accounts